hemeac/kiwiTechTree/README.md

 ## SmartParts 1.9.16
 Shuffled the tech node.
 Added 0.625m and 5m fuel breakers.

+## Starlink Satellite Pack 1.1.0
+Shuffled the tech nodes.
+Automatically applied the KSP-sized patch for the satelites.
+Nerfed the solar panel and EC storage. **If Kerbalism with FeatureScience is installed, adds customm HDD modules and custom data transmit speeds.
+Also adds a custom experiment to these parts, a 5 year experiment, "Internet Experiment" that is available within the home system.**

 ## Stockalike Mining Extension 1.1.6
 Shuffled the tech nodes.
 Added B9 upgrades to mass driver engines.
 If installed, will move the stock ISRU's one tier later in the tech tree.